 10. Smelling him before seeing him and asking yourself, does he bathe in Lynx?
 The dominant scent of teenaged boys, particularly the secret smokers!

 11. People annoyingly ask if there is something more going on.
 This had never been an issue when you were younger.
 When hitting a certain age in teens it seems that romance was the foremost thought on fellow classmates minds.
-Though adults would ask also, oddly parents.
+Though adults would ask also, oddly (teasing) parents.
 He'd spent so much time in the family home for the last however many years, how could anything happen?
 Remember how embarrassing it was when people made accusations.

 12. Aspects of their physical appearance changing such as facial hair appearing.
 It being odd to see a person you've known since he was a small child become a man.
 In terms of appearance it was also noticeable that more care was put into it.
 Coinciding with when dating came into play, he'd have his hair gelled and his clothes would be more carefully chosen.

 To this day, I enjoy male company on purely a friendship basis.
 Find that I often have more in common with men and like that they are generally more straightforward.
 Had some bad experiences in the past with girls and women.
-That has made me quite wary and easily intimidated by women.
+That has made me quite wary and easily intimidated by them.
 I am fortunate to have some very lovely female friends, however.

 Many people don't think that adult friendships between men and women can actually work.
 I really do beg to differ where that is concerned.
 Many people say that it cannot work due to attraction coming into it.
-Society seems to make it a lot more difficult and in adulthood, there are so more issues to contend with, nothing is so straightforward.
-It is noticeable and pleasing to see that current young people are much more open-minded than there predecessors and see people as individuals.
+Society seems to make it a lot more difficult and in adulthood, there are so many other issues to contend with, nothing is so straightforward.
+It is noticeable and pleasing to see that current young people are much more open-minded than their predecessors and see people as individuals.
 They may be a bit vocal about it, but that is all they have known.
 I find that the culture of social media can sometimes contribute to selfishness and ignorance.